The Wild Boys (novel)

-The Wild Boys: A Book of the Dead is a novel by Beat Generation author William S. Burroughs.
+The Wild Boys: A Book of the Dead is a novel by William S. Burroughs.
 It was first published in 1971 by Grove Press.
 It depicts a homosexual youth movement whose objective is the downfall of western civilization, set in an apocalyptic late twentieth century.

 Film adaptation proposals

 In 1972, Burroughs wrote a screenplay based on the novel, with the intent of having it produced as a low-budget hardcore pornographic film, and entered into negotiations with gay porn producer Fred Halsted before abandoning the idea at the end of 1972.

 Russell Mulcahy wanted to direct a film adaptation, and talked to Duran Duran about writing the soundtrack, but the project never came to fruition.
 Nonetheless, the novel inspired the Duran Duran song "The Wild Boys".